Female Werewolf

 Female Werewolf is a 2015 independent horror film that was written and directed by Chris Alexander.
-The film stars Carrie Gemmel as a woman known only as "She", who believes that she is turning into a werewolf.
-Female Werewolf marks Gemmel's third film with Alexander, as she had previously appeared in his prior two movies Blood for Irina and Queen of Blood.
+The film stars Carrie Gemmell as a woman known only as "She", who believes that she is turning into a werewolf.
+Female Werewolf marks Gemmell’s third film with Alexander, as she had previously appeared in his prior two movies Blood for Irina and Queen of Blood.

 Synopsis

 The film follows "She" (Carrie Gemmell), an office woman that initially appears to lead a dull life working at an uninspiring office job.
 At night, however, she has several surreal fantasies involving sex, blood, and a young woman (Cheryl Singleton) she works with at the office.
 "She" will occasionally wake up in strange places and is convinced that she's turning into a werewolf - something that she believes is evidenced by her teeth elongating.